MongoExpUser/Popular-Nodejs-Libraries-for-Data-Driven-AI-Applications-and-Sample-Codes/README.md

-## Popular NodeJS Libraries for Developing Data-Driven AI Applications
+## Popular NodeJS Libraries for Developing Data-Driven AI Applications and Sample Codes

-### Purpose: Data-Driven AI Applications Development
+### Purpose: Data-Driven AI Applications Development, with Examples
 - The links below are provided as <strong>references</strong> and <strong>guides</strong> for designing, implementing and documenting Data-Driven AI Applications with NodeJS.
 ##